Post Adoption Contact Agreements

 History of Open Adoption

 Today, most adopted children and youth know that they are adopted, and many adoptive families have had some contact with birth families.
 A national study of adoptive families in the United States found that in approximately one-third of all adoptive families, the adoptive parents or the adopted child or youth had some contact with the birth family after the adoption.
 Post adoption contact occurred more often in private domestic adoption (68 percent) as compared with adoption from foster care (39 percent) and international adoption (6 percent).
 A more recent study among U.S. adoption agencies reported that almost all (95 percent) of their domestic infant adoptions were open.
-See Openness in Adoption: Building Relationships Between Adoptive and Birth Families Child Welfare Information Gateway Fact Sheet for Families January 2013.
+See Maintaining Connections With Birth Families in Adoption.

 Several factors have contributed to the increasing openness of adoption.
 First, there is growing awareness of the negative effects of secrecy and the benefits of openness for adopted children.
 Second, in response to large numbers of adoptees returning to adoption agencies seeking information, states have changed adoption laws.
 Third, social media is connecting adoptees to their biological families.
 Choosing openness at the time of the adoption may provide greater control over as well as preparation for future contact and facilitate communication between parties.